 IoT: Needs no Introduction

-Yes, Internet of Things (IoT) is the buzz word these days with increasing digitization.
+Yes, the Internet of Things (IoT) is the buzzword these days with increasing digitization.
 Imagine switching off your home lights or gas sitting in your office, or in another city altogether!
 That’s the power of IoT.

 IoT connects multiple physical electronic devices over the internet, which can be remotely monitored or controlled.
 And they can talk to one another seamlessly!
 Consider billions of smart devices such as your phone, TV, tablet, home appliances, wearables, and so on, communicating with each other over the internet.

 That’s not all, though.
 IoT applications are humungous, ranging from basic home automation to advanced medical care.
 However, as great as IoT is, it’s also susceptible to security threats, privacy breaches, and data losses.
-IoT security therefore is paramount to prevent hacking.
+IoT security, therefore, is paramount to preventing hacking.

 IoT Security Protocols: Looking Closely at Them